 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In the United States, there were 52,400 jobs for Technical Writer in 2016.
+In 2016, there was an estimated number of 52,400 jobs in the United States for Technical Writer.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Technical Writer by 2026.
-There will be an estimated 5,700 positions for Technical Writer per year.
+The BLS estimates 5,700 yearly job openings in this field.

 The states with the most job growth for Technical Writer are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Hawaii, or Illinois.
 These states have the worst job growth for this type of profession.